srobotta/moodle-report_ldapaccounts/README.md

 ### Data location

-Both, the csv files for downloading and the log files are stored in *moodledata* in a sub directory `report_ldapaccounts`.
+Both, the csv files for downloading and the log files are stored in *moodletemp* in a sub directory `report_ldapaccounts`.
 Logfiles have the date included when they were written.